codedrops/interview-prep/javascript/javascript-Q&A.md

     const name = "" || "Default Name"; // Output: "Default Name"
     const isValid = true && "Valid";   // Output: "Valid"
     ```

-By understanding truthy and falsy values, you can write more concise and effective conditional logic in JavaScript.